 Style and approach:

-A sociologist by study and a photographer by training, I have more than 15 years of experience as a professional photographer, incorporating both classic and modern styles with an emphasis on photojournalism and documentary style photography.
+A sociologist by study and a photographer by training, I have 20 years of experience as a professional photographer, incorporating both classic and modern styles with an emphasis on photojournalism and documentary style photography.
 This style translates into my work with weddings, portraits and events.

 In my approach to photography, I seek to transcend the usual sentimental sameness often seen in wedding and portrait photography in order to capture the uniqueness of each person and of each moment (a client’s words, not mine).
 To me, a photo needs to reflect the feeling of the moment, and I believe this is best done by focusing on expressive emotion as it naturally occurs.
 I do not believe in staging cheesy moments, but simply capturing the hours, minutes, and moments as they unfold.
 I am there, I am present, and I hold myself to high standards of bringing those moments back to my clients in a way that tells the story of their own experience and feelings.
 And I do so with a delicate balance of beauty and aesthetics that are magazine worthy.